bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Sessions can be destroyed by the server when a user logs out.
+Tokens are generated when a user logs into a service

-2. What does `bcrypt` do to help us store passwords in a secure manner.
+2. What does `bcrypt` do to help us store passwords in a secure manner. bcrypt is a library used for hashing password information
 3. How are unit tests different from integration and end-to-end testing.
+   Unit tests test specific parts of an app, end to end testing is resource heavy and tests an entire app
 4. How _Test Driven Development_ changes the way we write applications and tests.

-You are expected to be able to answer questions in these areas.
+   We are able to test our app before deploying or rending the actual app You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: git push origin `<firstName-lastName>`
+- [x] Push commits: git push origin `<firstName-lastName>`

 ### Task 2: Project Requirements